Basic Data Management in the de.NBI Cloud

 In this workshop, we will use several tools that will be pre-installed in your VM through conda environments:

-These tools will be available after activating the conda environment with conda activate denbi (covered later in this workshop).
+Note: These tools will be available after activating the conda environment with conda activate denbi (covered later in this workshop).

 Note: This workshop uses SimpleVM, which is a simplified interface for the de.NBI Cloud.
-The full OpenStack Horizon interface more advanced features but is not required for this workshop.
+The full OpenStack Horizon interface has more advanced features but is not required for this workshop.

-1.5 Select the ib2025workshop1 project
+1.5 Select your project

 You start this tutorial from your profile page (https://simplevm.denbi.de).